 - Soria province in the region of Castilla-Leon

-Where can you buy Spanish Ham in the USA?
+Where Can You Buy Spanish Ham in the U.S.?

-If all that sounds a bit outside of your budget, don’t despair!
-Another alternative is Domestic Serrano-style hams that are air-cured for 11 months and lightly salted.
-You can find whole hams (13-18 lbs) like these at La Española Meats for around $12-13USD per pound.
+If that sounds a bit outside of your budget, don’t despair.
+Another alternative is domestic Serrano-style hams that are air-cured for 11 months and lightly salted.
+You can find these whole hams (13-18 pounds) at La Española Meats for around $12 to 13 per pound.

-For more information on where to buy Spanish food, read the FAQ, Where can I buy Spanish food?, which includes readers responses from around the world.
+For more information on where to buy Spanish food, read the FAQ, Where Can I Buy Spanish Food Near Me?.

-Try these easy tapa recipes, using Serrano ham:
+You can try these easy tapa recipes at home, using Serrano ham: